-I’ve been fascinated by the chir pine Pinus roxburghii (Pinus longifolia) for quite some time and realised that I haven’t yet put down a post on it.
-I’ve marvelled at its beauty both at Sattal and also Mussoorie in Uttarakhand, India.
+I’ve been fascinated by the chir pine Pinus roxburghii (Pinus longifolia) for quite some time and realized that I haven’t yet put down a post on it.
+I’ve marvelled at its beauty both at Sattal and also Mussoorie in Uttarakhand and also in Himachal in India.
 Unfortunately it is sad to see villagers set whole slopes of the forest on fire which is taken up by the layer of dry pine needles covering the mountain slopes.
 The villagers do it so that grass would grow again on the ground between the trees for them to take home back to their cattle.
 It is also suspected that the land mafia does this to deliberately deforest areas in connivance with the authorities which they can then encroach upon and sell.
 This is easy to do as the pine is rich in resin and catches fire easily even when wet.

 The pine has a host of uses.
 I have mentioned some of them below.